-Step-by-Step Guide to Switching from STCS to LCS in Cassandra v4.x/v5.x
+Step-by-Step Guide to Switching from STCS to LCS in Cassandra 4.x and 5.x

 The flow below summarizes the migration stages and the rollback branch that returns the table to STCS if guardrails breach.

 LCS compaction requires substantial temporary disk space and sustained I/O to stage overlapping SSTables during the rewrite.
-Execute the following validation sequence on every target node before initiating schema changes.
+Every gate below must pass on the target node before you touch the schema; each one has an explicit abort condition and remediation path.

 import shutil